 And the process is the following: I understand the needs and desires of the people (client) through the vibe that they generate, and this helps me to create texts that are loved by them.

 Then, to deliver results, I learned that these clients are delivering what I provide them to other clients, who are either companies or consumers.
 If they are companies, there are other clients or customers there.
-Understanding the whole chain, I began to focus on the way that what I satisfy both my clients and my clients’ customers.
+Understanding the whole chain, I began to focus on the way that I satisfy both my client and my client’s customers.

 Those who do not understand the value of your talent will kill your talent